September gardening guide: what to do in your garden this September

 September gardening guide: Planting

-There’s still time to sow herbs and salad
+Last chance to sow herbs and salad leaves

 September gardening guide: Care and maintenance